 So you’ve signed up for Byzzer’s free subscription!
 Great first step.
-You’re ready for a taste of what analytics can do for your small CPG business.
+You’re ready for a taste of what retail data analytics can do for your small CPG business.
 But now what?
 Even with this “free sample”, there’s a lot you can do, so use this guide to get the most out of your first taste of Byzzer.

 Your free subscription includes: